Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Experiments

-In addition, in Fig. \ref{fig:cov_func_thres} we show a breakdown of the performance on GEOM-DRUGS of {\model} vs. Torsional diffusion \citep{torsionaldiff} as a function of the threshold distance, as well as a function of the number of atoms in molecules. {\model} outperforms Torsional Diffusion across the full spectrum of threshols in both recall and precision.
-When looking at the break-down AMR on different number of atoms in Fig.~\ref{fig:cov_func_thres}(c), {\model} also demonstrates its superior performance in most cases.
-It is indicated that {\model} better captures the fine intrinsic geometric structure of conformers.
+In Fig. \ref{fig:cov_func_thres}, we further show a breakdown of the performance on GEOM-DRUGS of {\model} with different sizes vs. Torsional diffusion \citep{torsionaldiff} as a function of the threshold distance, as well as a function of the number of atoms in molecules. {\model} outperforms Torsional Diff. across the full spectrum of thresholds in both recall and precision.
+When looking at the break-down AMR on different number of atoms in Fig.~\ref{fig:cov_func_thres}(c), {\model} also demonstrates its superior performance for molecules of different sizes.
+It is indicated that {\model} better captures the fine intrinsic geometric structure of conformers and scaling up the model helps improve the performance of proposed model.
+Also, as the number of parameters increases, {\model} demonstrates better performance across all threshold levels in terms of both recall and precision.
+This provides further evidence on the performance gain from increasing the models size of {\model} which is designed to be scalable in a straightforward way.
+We further investigate the ensemble properties of generated conformers in Appendix~\ref{app:ensemble}.
+Fig.~\ref{fig:drugs_examples} in the Appendix shows examples of {\model} generated conformers in GEOM-DRUGS.

-\subsubsection{Generalization to GEOM-XL}
+\subsection{Generalization to GEOM-XL}

 We now turn to the task of evaluating how well a model trained on GEOM-DRUGS transfers to unseen molecules with large numbers of atoms.
-As proposed in Torsional Diff. \citep{torsionaldiff} we use the GEOM-XL dataset, which is a subset of GEOM-MoleculeNet that contains all species with more than 100 atoms, which is a total of 102 molecules.
-Note that this evaluation not only tests the capacity of models to generalize to molecules with large number of atoms but also serves as an out-of-distribution generalization experiment.
+Following \citet{torsionaldiff}, we use the GEOM-XL dataset, a subset of GEOM-MoleculeNet that contains 102 molecules with more than 100 atoms.
+Note that this evaluation not only tests the capacity of models to generalize to larger and more complex molecules but also serves as an out-of-distribution generalization experiment.